evert/evert.github.com/_posts/2015/2015-02-03-whats-in-a-link.md

 ### Other properties of links

-When specifying a link, you may include some information about the target of the link.
+When specifying a link, you may include some information about the target of the link, such as a target content-type.

 This information is considered 'not normative', which means that the information may be incorrect and you should really just fetch the resource to find out for sure.

-These are the common ones:
+These are the most common:

 | Format          | hreflang | title | type |
 | --------------- | -------- | ----- | ---- |